zoho-books vs bench: Which Is Better? [Comparison]

 How does bench handle bookkeeping?

-Can I integrate zoho-books with other apps?
+Can I integrate other apps with zoho-books?

 Conclusion